PHILOSOPHY AND HUMANITIES

-SS 671 - Introduction to Classical Hebrew I (3)
+SS 672 - Introduction to Classical Hebrew II (3)

-An intensive introduction to Biblical Hebrew using Basics of Biblical Hebrew by Pratico and Van Pelt.
-In the first semester attention will be given to mastering the basics of Hebrew grammar, acquiring fluency in pronunciation, and building vocabulary.
+The second semester of an introduction to Biblical Hebrew using Basics of Biblical Hebrew by Pratico and Van Pelt.
+Attention will be given to completing the introductory grammar and preparing for the transition to reading texts from the Hebrew Bible.

 ST 604 - Triune God (3)